 (b)

 The compiler makes references by mapping two variable names, each in a different scope, to the same memory address.
-In this example, it maps the variable x in the client to the memory location for the variable a in the supplier.
+In this example, the supplier defines object a and allocates its memory.
+The compiler maps the variable x in the client to the memory of variable a in the supplier.
 But a is deallocated when the supplier ends, leaving x to refer to deallocated memory.

 The supplier defines the local variable a, which the program deallocates when the function ends (denoted by the dashed-line box), leaving x naming or mapped to deallocated memory.